jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/experiences/experience-4-mynd.md

                                 Before this job, I only knew how to do real world apps using .NET.
                             </p>
                             <p>
                                 Doing Android made me more confident that I can also do work on other platforms.
+(Big thanks to my employer for giving me this job even though I had almost no experience with Android development.)
                             </p>
                         </li>
                         <li>